gandis0713/jipu/README.md

-# Vulkan-samples

-Vulkan-samples was started to study Vulkan while directly implementing the samples.
+# Simple Skinned Character Animation (SSCA)

+Simple Skinned Character Animation (SSCA) was started to study mesh animation and implement it on vulkan.

-## Requirements
+## Requirement
- - vulkan
- - glfw3
+ - TODO

 ## How to build
  - TODO